 Huelgoat in Brittany is a secluded village, nestled in the Monts d'Arrée, that is home to the magical Forêt d'Huelgoat where unusual rock formations and fascinating myths and legends abound.

 The village has lots of quaint shops, cafés, and crêperies - including one in a clearing in the woods!
 Try some locally made jams and marmalades, mushrooms such as chanterelles and padfoots, and local honey.
 Crêpes and their savoury buckwheat versions, called galettes, are extremely popular here.
 The traditional Breton dish of kig ha farz, meaning meat and stuffing, is also well worth a try.
-Made from a stuffing mixture, the farz, that is simmered in a broth whilst inside a cloth bag, the dish is served with a variety of meats and vegetables.
+Made from a stuffing mixture, the farz is simmered in a broth whilst inside a cloth bag and the dish served with a variety of meats and vegetables.
 Like many traditional recipes, the exact ingredients vary from cook to cook depending on how their families cooked it!
 Along with restaurants across Brittany, fish and seafood from the coast also feature on the menus in Huelgoat.
-Enjoy your meal with some Breton cidre, the local cider, or a glass of locally produced mead.
+Enjoy your meal with some cidre Breton, the local cider, or a glass of locally produced mead.